Propagandalf-7/masters/final_seminar/Presentation.md

 the accuracy of the first 10 eigenvalues down to at least 5 significant digits.

-The three-dimensional model actually have more room, but as you can see from the number of elements, we started to reach a limit on what a home computer will be able to do.
+The three-dimensional model actually have more room, but as you can see from the number of elements, we started to reach a limit on what a home computer with a realistic amount of ram will be able to do.
 For the three-dimensional model we can get the first 10 eigenvalues accurate to at least 4 significant digits.

 Although not shown in the graph, the shape of the beam does affect the rate of convergence.

 #########################################################################################################